Space Research - Specialization

 Acquire versatile skills to develop and use tools that can unravel the secrets of the Universe.

-With this specialization you will work with methods and tools to examine some of the biggest and most fundamental questions in science and understand the interaction between the physical processes controlling our Universe at both the largest and smallest scales.
+With this specialization, you will work with methods and tools to examine some of science's biggest and most fundamental questions and understand the interaction between the physical processes controlling our Universe at both the largest and smallest scales.
 You will use space as a formidable and fascinating laboratory to study nature in ways that are impossible on Earth.

 The topics you may study include: